Nursing shortage: United States

+According to the U.S. Bureau of Labor Statistics, registered nurses expect about a 6% employment growth from 2022 to 2032, with about 193,100 openings on average each year.
+Reportedly 100,000 RNs are to leave the workforce with an addition of 188,962 RNs under 40 years old as stated by the NCSBN.
+Such reasons are attributed to burnout, stress, a large population of nurses retiring, the COVID-19 pandemic, etc. The continuous shortage of nurses in the workforce increase the demand of healthcare services.

 However, emergency and acute care nurses are in great demand, and this temporary reduction of the shortage is not expected to last as the economy improves.
 In 2009, it was reported that in places like Des Moines, Iowa newly graduated nurses were having more difficulty finding jobs and older nurses were delaying retirement due to economic conditions.
 This hiring situation was mostly found in hospitals; nursing homes continued to hire and recruit nurses in strong numbers.

 Some states have a surplus of nurses while other states face a shortage.
 This is due to factors such as the number of new graduates and the total demand for nurses in each area.
 Some states face a severe shortage (such as the northwestern states, as well as Texas and Oklahoma), while other states have a surplus of registered nurses.